Google BigQuery: Export Audiences

 - If continuous export is selected, the work will start running again on the next day at the time specified.
 A new temporary dated audience table will be created in BigQuery alongside the completed non-dated table.

 - If an audience is large enough to take over a day to export and continuous export is selected, the work will not run again until after the previous export completes.

 The fields exported to the Google BigQuery will depend on the Export Non-Scalar Fields and the Export Scalar Fields options in the workflow's configuration.
 Any user field in your Lytics account may be available for export.

-- Select Export Users from the list of workflows.
+- Select Google Cloud from the list of providers.

 - From the BigQuery Project input, select the Google BigQuery Project you want to export data to.

 - From the BigQuery Dataset input, select the Google BigQuery Dataset you want to export data to.